kwadie/bq-backup-manager/README.md

 ./scripts/prepare_backup_operation_projects.sh <project1> <project2> <etc>
 ```

 PS:
 * Update the SA emails if the default names have been changed in Terraform
 * If you have tables to be backed-up in the host project, run the above script and include the host project in the list
 * For data projects, use the same projects listed in all the `include lists` in the Terraform variable `schedulers`
 * For backup storage projects, use the same projects listed in all the `backup_storage_project` fields in the Terraform variable `fallback_policy` and in the manually attached backup tag-templates.
-* For backup operation projects, use the same projects listed in all the `backup_operation_project` fields in the Terraform variable `fallback_policy` and in the manually attached backup tag-templates.
+* For backup operation projects, use the same projects listed in:
+  * All the `backup_operation_project` fields in the Terraform variable `fallback_policy`
+  * Source tables projects in all inclusion lists in the BigQuery Scan scope (if you're not explicitly setting the `backup_operation_project` field)
+  * The manually attached backup tag-templates
 * If a project is used both as the source and destination, include the project in all scripts
 * If a project is used both as the `backup_storage_project` and `backup_operation_project`, include the project in both respective scripts

 ##### Target tables with policy tags

 For tables that use column-level access control, one must grant access to the solution's service accounts
 to be able to read the table data in order to create a backup.

 To do so, identify the Dataplex policy tag taxonomies used and run the following script for each of them:
 ```shell